Cathy Chapaty: Chair

 Erin Epperson joined the NWMAF in 2014.
-They are currently a second-degree black belt in Seido karate, studying under Sei Shihan Nancy Lanoue and Jun Shihan Sarah Ludden.
-Erin has taught kids’ karate since 2014, and as an NWMAF-certified Self-Defense Instructor, they have taught Empowerment Self-Defense since 2012.
+They are currently a second-degree black belt in Seido karate.
+Erin taught kids’ karate for Thousand Waves 2014-2019, and as an NWMAF-certified Self-Defense Instructor, they have taught Empowerment Self-Defense both through Thousand Waves and independently since 2012.

-Erin is the Development and Community Programming manager at Thousand Waves Martial Arts and Self-Defense Center, NFP in Chicago, where they also teach Empowerment Self-Defense and Seido karate.
-Epperson organizes Thousand Waves’ annual fundraiser and is in charge of community programming, teen engagement, and volunteer management.
+Erin served as Development and Community Programming manager at Thousand Waves Martial Arts and Self-Defense Center, NFP in Chicago until April 2019, and is currently exploring other opportunities in the world of non-profit management and youth development.